 When you walk into a meeting and say “Sorry I’m late,” you’re projecting your own anxieties that people will be frustrated with you or think you’re not good enough.
 You’re looking for validation and acceptance.

 Yes, it’s important to really apologize when you’ve hurt someone or done something wrong.
 But saying “sorry” out of fear, stress, or social obligation is beneath you, and does nothing to improve the situation.
 It can even undermine the importance of your message.
 Be confident in who you are, and own the fact that you’re not perfect.

 Instead of “I’m sorry,” here are a few easy swaps:

 You can check out How to stop saying ‘I’m sorry’ all the time — and what to say instead for even more swaps.

 I have a newsflash for you: we’re all busy.
-Everyone is trying to get as much done as they can during their time on Earth (except me – I’m over here watching as many reruns of The Office as possible).
+Everyone is trying to get as much done as they can during their time on Earth (except me – I’m over here watching as many reruns of The Office as possible and not throwing parties).

 The word “busy” has always been a pet peeve of mine, and I work very hard to keep it out of my lexicon.
 There are two reasons it bugs me.